Top of page Skip to main content

 Our approach to performance

-The Corporate Plan 2024–25 is Treasury’s primary planning document.
+The Corporate Plan 2025–26 is Treasury’s primary planning document.

 Treasury continues to improve our performance framework to better reflect what we do and to tell our story.
 Treasury reviews the performance framework annually for completeness.

 Our performance measures reflect a range of qualitative and quantitative measures.
 We refine our performance assessment methodologies through each reporting cycle.
 We rely on existing data sources, including publicly available and third party.
-Further insights come from an independent stakeholder survey and structured interviews with Treasury ministers or their delegates.
+Further insights come from an independent stakeholder survey and structured interviews with Treasury ministers or their representatives.
 This approach informs our decision‑making and improves the reliability and verifiability of performance reporting over time.

 Treasury’s Foreign Investment Framework and Payment Times Reporting Scheme are included in the Corporate Plan in accordance with the official guidance issued by the Department of Finance on Regulator Performance.
+The Ministerial Statement of Expectations and the Regulator Statement of Intent for the Payment Times Reporting Scheme are available on the regulator’s website: paymenttimes.gov.au.

 Key activity 1: Treasury’s policy advice and analysis is impactful, informed and influential